 The key is to get the butter to become thick enough to spread but still retain its silky smooth texture (see photo below for what texture should look like).

-For small batches you can make pumpkin butter in a large pot or a dutch oven, but you will need to check on it more often and stir more consistently.
+For small batches you can make pumpkin butter in a large pot or a Dutch oven, but you will need to check on it more often and stir more consistently.
 You also can’t control the temperature as accurately as in an oven roaster or slow cooker.

 Ingredients & Substitutions

-Pumpkin:
+The Pumpkin:

-I have a small farm so I initially made the pumpkin butter with one of our Winter squashes.
-Sugar pie pumpkins work well, but butternut squash is what is typically used in many pumpkin recipes.
+I have a small farm so I initially made the pumpkin butter with one of our heirloom Winter squashes.
+Sugar pie pumpkins also work well, but butternut squash is what is typically used in many pumpkin recipes.

 After taste testing many of these I decided that after you add spices, sugar and apple cider it is almost impossible to tell the difference between canned 100% pumpkin and fresh cooked pumpkin.

-It is quite a bit easier to use canned pumpkin, which is often butternut squash in the can.
+It is quite a bit easier to use canned pumpkin, which is most often butternut squash in the can.
 Just make sure it is 100% pumpkin and not pumpkin pie filling.

 Spices: